nanoy42/dinomail/README.md

 You should have received a copy of the GNU General Public License along with DinoMail.
 If not, see <https://www.gnu.org/licenses/>.

-In particular, DinoMail will not take any responsability for any lost email, missed appointement or thermonuclear war.
+In particular, DinoMail will not take any responsibility for any lost email, missed appointment or thermonuclear war.
 You have the source code and you should verify it before installing it.

 ## Development information